 Lord Macpherson joined the Board in 2016 and was appointed Senior Independent Director in 2019.
 He was Permanent Secretary to the Treasury from 2005 to 2016, leading the department through the global economic and financial crisis.
 Prior to that, he held a number of senior posts at the Treasury, including Principal Private Secretary to Ken Clarke and Gordon Brown.
 An economist by training, he worked for Peat Marwick consulting and the CBI before joining the Treasury.
-Lord Macpherson is currently Chairman of C Hoare and Co, a director of British Land plc and is a visiting Professor at King’s College, London.Dame Mariot Leslie - Director
+Lord Macpherson is currently chairman of C Hoare and Co, a director of British Land plc, and is a visiting Professor at King’s College, London.Dame Mariot Leslie - Director